 Engineered Boards versus Solid Boards.

-An Engineered board comes in a similar format to the traditional solid option, in other words, a length of plank in different widths, with a tongue and grooved profile on the sides and ends.
-However whereas a solid board is just that, solid wood from top to bottom, an engineered board is constructed from a stable backing material such as plywood or spruce, with a layer of Oak as a facing material.
-This is supplied factory finished in UV wax oil or matt lacquer, or unfinished for the fitter to seal on site.
+Firstly, engineered boards are created in a similar format to traditional solid types.
+That is, a length of plan, in various widths, as well as a grooved profile and tongue on the ends and sides.
+A solid board, however, is solid wood from bottom to top; whereas an engineered board is made from a stable backing material, such as spruce or plywood.
+It also uses an oak layer as a facing material.
+This is provided in a factory finished form, in matt lacquer or UV wax oil, or unfinished for the installer to seal at the site.